Kelpshav/TimberlineCS/APCSA/Project3/DixieCupMaker/README.md

 - [ ] In the DixieCup class, write a method called swapItems() that swaps an item in one cup with another item from a different cup.
 The method should accept three parameters.
 The first parameter is the DixieCup object you want to swap with.
 The next parameters are integers which represent the indices of the items to be swapped.

 - [ ] In the DixieCup class, write a method called numItems() that returns the total number of items in the cup.
 Your method should ignore items with null values.

-- [ ] In the DixieCup class, write a method called mostItems() that returns the cup with the most items.

-- [ ] In the DixieCup class, write a method called leastItems() that returns the cup with the least items.

 - [ ] Make sure the menu you create calls the appropriate the methods and displays the appropriate content